 - In general, do not preface contacts with "Department of" or "Rensselaer."
 (The Rensselaer Union is an example of a rare departure from this convention.)

 - To help deter spammers, email addresses will not appear in the public calendar interface.
-Please contact us about creating a web form for submitting email if one is needed.
+Please submit a request.

 Rensselaer Union Events Calendar (UEC) Administration